mr-shaper/argus/README.md

 Argus does not implement search or scrape itself.
 It coordinates **6 independent channels** — Perplexity, NotebookLM, X/Twitter via Bird, web crawl via web-access, Chrome reader, and GitHub — into one OODC-Observe pipeline.
 Each channel is a separate "sister skill" that you supply (`perplexity-reader`, `notebooklm-py`, `bird`, `web-access`, ...).
 Argus manages rate limits, quotas, and failure isolation; channels do not know about each other.

-### 2. DOCTOR — Auto-Detect & Self-Heal
+### 2. DOCTOR — Detect & Guide

 First-time setup across 6 channels is non-trivial. `probe.py doctor` checks every channel, tells you exactly what is broken, and on macOS pops `osascript` dialogs with the precise remediation command.
 Two modes: `--essential <list>` for a quick gate before a research run, plain `doctor` for full guided onboarding.

+> **Note:** On macOS some auto-launch attempts may fail due to LaunchServices behavior; this Skill detects issues and guides you to the safe manual command (see Onboarding step 1 for `open -na`).

 ### 3. Onboarding — Guided First-Time Auth

 Each channel has a per-channel walkthrough (see below).
-Run `doctor`, follow popup prompts, and you will be running multi-source research in roughly 10 minutes — assuming Chrome or Comet and NotebookLM accounts exist.
+Run `doctor`, follow popup prompts, and you will be running multi-source research in 30-90 minutes depending on auth state and which sister skills you bring — assuming Chrome or Comet and NotebookLM accounts exist.

 ---

-## DOCTOR — Auto-Detect & Self-Heal
+## DOCTOR — Detect & Guide

 `probe.py doctor` is the entry point for any first-time or broken-channel situation.
 It has two modes.